-At present, the Company has four technology platforms in its portfolio under development (each within its own subsidiary):
+At present, the Company has five technology platforms in its portfolio under development (each within its own subsidiary):

-- MetaMx[TM] proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells; - MetaBlok[TM] a new drug candidate for the potential treatment of sepsis and cancer metastasis; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid surfaces to inhibit biofilm formation and reduce corrosion; and, - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation;
+- MetaMxTM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells; - AB569 a new drug candidate for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with Cystic Fibrosis; - MetaBlokTM a new drug candidate for the potential treatment of sepsis and cancer metastasis; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid surfaces to inhibit biofilm formation and reduce corrosion; and, - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation.

 Continuing product development work is ongoing at various third party facilities.
 The Company owns the intellectual property ("IP") emanating from the programs listed above.
-Both the University of Alberta and the University of Calgary became shareholders of the Company in return for their rights to future revenue from IP upon formation of Arch Biopartners in May 2010
+Both the University of Alberta and the University of Calgary became shareholders of the Company in return for their rights to future revenue from certain IP upon formation of Arch Biopartners in May 2010.